 PRINCIPAL DUTIES AND RESPONSIBILITIES:

-- Consistently supports and communicates the Mission, Vision and Values of St. Joseph Medical Center.
+- Consistently supports the hospital’s Spirit of Serving Standards, in line with the Mission, Vision, and Values of St. Joseph Medical Center.

-- Follows the St. Joseph Medical Center Guidelines related to the Health Insurance Portability and Accountability Act (HIPAA), designed to prevent or detect unauthorized disclosure of Protected Health Information (PHI)
+2. Follows the St. Joseph Medical Center Guidelines related to the Health Insurance Portability and Accountability Act (HIPAA), designed to prevent or detect unauthorized disclosure of Protected Health Information (PHI).

-- Promotes a culture of safety for patients and employees through proper identification, proper reporting, documentation and prevention of medical errors in a non-punitive environment.
+3. Promotes a culture of safety for patients and Associates through proper identification, proper reporting, documentation and prevention of medical errors in a non-punitive environment.

-- Upholds the Standards of Conduct and Corporate Compliance.
+- Upholds the Code of Ethics and Corporate Compliance.

 - Adheres to and helps to enforce all compliance policies relevant to his/her area.